 See also: Stages of Virology and What Virologists Do and Refutation of Darwinian Virology.
-For good background reading with more detail refer to: The "Virus" Model
+For good background reading with more detail refer to: The "Virus" Model.
+See also an excellent presentation on the pseudoscience of virology (PDF version).

 Summary: The “pathogenic virus” is a fictional notion, is not required to explain disease and its causes, and was invented to address the inability of researchers to understand and explain biological reality regarding bacteria, their forms, functions and activities.
 In stressed conditions bacteria turn into spores or phages and when conditions are reversed or become favourable again, these spores or phages turn back into bacteria.